yuya-katafuchi/covid-19_priority_measures_japan/README.md

 ## Overview of priority measures such as the prevention of the spread of disease in Japan
 The priority measures such as the prevention of the spread of disease (まん延防止等重点措置; _Manenboushitoujutensochi_, in Japanese) by the Government of Japan are designed to limit the damage to the population caused by the spread of the pandemic and to prevent the spread of COVID-19 in certain areas with a negative impact on their life and economy.

-This measure is based on the definition of Chapter 3 of the "Act on Special Measures for Pandemic Influenza and New Infectious Diseases Preparedness and Response", a law in Japan (e-Gov, Japan, 2020; Cabinet Secretariat, Japan, 2021a). and consists of the following requirements
+This measure is based on the definition of Chapter 3 of the "Act on Special Measures for Pandemic Influenza and New Infectious Diseases Preparedness and Response", a law in Japan (e-Gov, Japan, 2020; Cabinet Secretariat, Japan, 2021a). and consists of the following requirements (Cabinet Secretariat, Japan, 2021b, 2021c, 2021d)

 * Requests to restaurants and other businesses to shorten their opening hours
 * Requests for restaurants to take thorough measures to avoid contact with the spread of the pandemic